sydalexander/sydalexander.github.io/_posts/2023-09-14-gis-science.md

 ---
-title: "Is GIS a Science"
+title: "Is GIS a Science?"
 excerpt_separator: "<!--more-->"
 categories:
   - Blog